Electronic Supplementary Information (ESI): 3D Printing-Enabled Uniform Temperature Distributions in Microfluidic Devices

 Several steps were followed when optimizing basic designs for isothermal temperature distributions.
 They were to model a basic design, evaluate the design, modify the design, and repeat.

-We kindly thank the researchers at Royal Society Of Chemistry for this collaboration, and for sharing the results obtained with their system.
+We kindly thank the researchers at Brigham Young University for this collaboration, and for sharing the results obtained with their system.

 Methods for Optimizing Temperature Distributions